nfsi-canada/OBStools/docs/atacr.rst

 average the spectra, thus giving flexibility in the production of the station averages.
 Parameter settings are similar to those used in ``atacr_daily_spectra`` but further include the option of plotting the averaged cross-spectral properties.
-To calcualte a single station average for the entire month of March 2012 (and therefore using all available data) and plot the results, we can type in a terminal:
+To calculate a single station average for the entire month of March 2012 (and therefore using all available data) and plot the results, we can type in a terminal:

 .. code-block::